-During a recent grocery trip to ALDI, I picked up a spaghetti squash.
+During a recent grocery store trip, I picked up a spaghetti squash.
 I knew it’d be perfect to use as a pasta replacement in a new low carb recipe to try for fall.

-Like my stuffed green pepper casserole, it’s an easy baked dish that’s simple to prepare on busy nights.
+Like my stuffed green pepper casserole, it’s an easy baked dish that’s simple to prepare for a busy weeknight meal.

 The first thing you’ll need to do is cook the spaghetti squash using the method you prefer.
-Then the cooked squash is layered in with sauce, meat, and cheese.
+Then the strands of spaghetti squash are layered in with pasta sauce, meat, and cheese.

 If you have more time, it can be cooked whole in a slow cooker.
 But if you’re in a rush to make lasagna with spaghetti squash and don’t have a pressure cooker, the microwave method is the best option.

-The cheese layer is made by combining ricotta cheese, parmesan cheese, and a large egg in a large bowl.
-You also want to have a cup of shredded mozzarella cheese to top off the casserole.
+The cheese layer is made by combining ricotta cheese, parmesan cheese, and a large egg in a medium bowl.
+You'll also want to have a cup of shredded mozzarella ready to top off the casserole.

 You can use either a 9×9-inch or 7×11-inch baking dish for the lasagna.
 A square 8×8-inch pan should work as well.